eclipse-iceoryx/iceoryx2/config/README.md

   Expired connection buffer size of the server.
 Connections to clients are expired when the client disconnected from the service and the connection contains unconsumed active requests.

+### Blackboard Pattern
+* `defaults.blackboard.max-readers` - [int]: The maximum amount of supported Readers.
+* `default.backboard.max-nodes` - [int]: The maximum amount of supported Nodes.
+Defines indirectly how many processes can open the service at the same time.